Record $1.6 billion jackpot up for grabs in Tuesday's Mega Millions drawing

 Lottery players face odds of 1 in 303 million of winning the Mega Millions drawing.
 In comparison, the odds of getting killed by a shark are 1 in 3.7 million in a lifetime, according to the International Shark Attack File.

-Tickets sold for Tuesday’s drawing are expected to cover 75 percent of all possible number combinations, he said.
+Tickets sold for Tuesday’s drawing are expected to cover 75 percent of all possible number combinations, lottery officials said.

 Wednesday’s Powerball lottery prize stands at $620 million, making it the fifth-largest jackpot in U.S. history, after no one got all six numbers in Saturday’s drawing.
 The lump sum cash payout is estimated at $354.3 million.